ltzmax/maxcogs/README.md

 ## credits:
 - [Red Discord server community](https://discord.gg/red) For all the help with coding.

-- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For utility and a part in ping.
+- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For helping in utility parts and ping.

-- [Preda](https://github.com/PredaaA/predacogs) For count and a part in ping.
+- [Preda](https://github.com/PredaaA/predacogs) For allowing me to use his code in count cog.